timschro/blinkt-busy-server/README.md

 # Usage

-If you've run the install script (without the -d option) check the Unicorn hat attache to your Pi.
+If you've run the install script (without the -d option) check the Blinkt hat attache to your Pi.
 If all has gone according to plan the unicorn hat will be changing colours.
 Once its going through all 360 Hues within the HSV spectrum it'll go blank.
 As soon as the Uniron hat lights up the `Busylight Server` is ready to start receiving commands.

 The front-end is available via `http://<your-ip>:5000/`.